 Gesturing for him to stop, I pulled my earphones out.

 “Hi” he said politely.
-“Really sorry to bother you but where is the nearest coffee shop in the area?” he asked.
+“Really sorry to bother you but where is the nearest coffee shop in the area?”

 Since we were standing right opposite the place he was asking for, I was confused.